Boyle County High School: Football

-Boyle County has been Kentucky High School Athletic Association State Champion in football twelve times.
+Boyle County has been Kentucky High School Athletic Association State Champion in football thirteen times.
 In 2009, Boyle County won their sixth title by rallying from a 22–7 to beat Lone Oak 42–39 in double overtime.

 Under Chuck Smith's first stint at head coach, Boyle County won five straight championships from 1999 to 2004.

 The 2017 championship was their first since 2010; they won 40–21 over Corbin.
 They were state runner-up in 2004 with a 13–2 record and then lost 22–6 to Highlands.
 From 2014 to 2019, their head coach was Chuck Smith.
 He was rehired after being Boyle County's head coach from 1992 to 2004.
 The team was also coached by Larry French; he started in 2008 and left for Southwestern High School in 2013.
 ShaDon Brown, recently hired as safeties coach for the Louisville Cardinals, served as an assistant coach for the team's 2007 season.

 In 2020, Justin Haddix was named the thirteenth head coach in program history.
-He led the Rebels to four consecutive class AAAA state titles in his first four seasons and has amassed a 65–4 record since being hired.
+He has led the Rebels to five state championships in the past six seasons, and has amassed a 79–5 record since being hired.